jasim/jsfoo-talk-learning-to-learn-reason/main.md

 titlepage-note: |
   Hello, my name is Jasim, and I'm here today to talk about ReasonML.

-  Those of you here who have learnt to drive, I don't imagine you would have read any blogposts or watched any talks about it.
-We just sit behind the wheel, fumble, and get stressed out, and slowly painfully build an intuition.
-Over time it becomes second nature though.

-  Any activity that requires skill is like that.
-It is the same when trying to learn a new programming language as well.

-  But learning a language, particularly something that is quite different from what we're used to, will require a significant amount of time and effort.

-  I've found that it also requires an emotional sort of commitment.
-And once we're emotionally invested, it becomes play and then time is no longer a concern.
+  Reason is a Typed Functional programming language, and the types and functions come together in a way that makes better programmers out of ourselves.

-  My hope today is to help you with that.
-I'll show you the most interesting bits of Reason, and sort of give you a feel for what it could be to be programming in it.
+  I will show you how that happens, and also give you a feel for what it could be to be programming in it on a day-to-day basis.
+I will also talk about the most efficient way to learn the language, which is based on my experience learning and struggling with it in the past.

 institute: "@jasim_ab"
 fontsize: 17pt